chris-hellon/travaloud/README.md

 ## Tech Stack

 - **Blazor .NET 8 Web App**: Building interactive web UIs using C# and HTML.
+- **Blazor .NET 8 Razor Pages**: Each Tenant website is built using Razor Pages.
 - **Clean Architecture**: Structuring the application into layers for better maintainability and testability.
 - **CQRS with Mediator Pattern**: Separating concerns between commands and queries using mediator for communication.
 - **Entity Framework Core with Ardalis Specification**: ORM for data access, providing rich querying capabilities with Ardalis Specification.